-One of the more common questions I receive from craft distillers is, what are the differences between your “Distillers” malt and your “Brewers” malt?
-To which, I typically respond with another question.
-What kind of whiskey are you wanting to produce, or what does your grain bill consist of?
-This cuts right to the chase and gets into which product will best serve that particular distiller’s need.
-There are many differences, which begin with barley sourcing, continue into the Malthouse with different processing parameters, to meet quite different specifications.
+One of the more common questions I receive from craft distillers is – what are the differences between your “Distillers” malt and your “Brewers” malt?
+I typically respond with another question – what kind of whiskey do you want to produce, or what does your grain bill consist of?
+This cuts right to the chase and gets into which product will best serve that distiller’s need.
+There are many differences, which begin with barley sourcing and continue into the malthouse with different processing parameters to meet quite different specifications.
 Examining these differences in greater detail will give you a better idea of which product is best used for your spirit, and why.

-Let’s first take a look at some of the key analytical difference between these malts.
-Below, is a chart that shows some of the most critical parameters, and compares general specifications for them.
+Let’s first look at some of the key analytical differences between these malts.
+Below is a chart that shows some of the most critical parameters and compares general specifications.

 |Moisture||Protein||Extract FG db||DP||AA|

 |Brewers Malt||max 4.5||max 12.5%||80%||110 – 130||40 – 60|

 The most glaring difference is enzyme level.
 Both Diastatic Power and Alpha-Amylase levels are significantly higher in distillers malt than in brewers.
 We also see distiller’s malt requires higher protein barley, which results in a lower extract since those two parameters are inversely proportional to each other.